MaestroError/html-strings-affixer/README.md

     - add OT-OT(Opening Tag) and CT-CT(Closing Tag) extractions in "text" group +
     - add CT-OT +
 - Print warning characters strings as warnings (not replaced) with file and line on replace command +
-- Add warnings count in check command
+- Add warnings count in check command +
+- Update documentation
 - Generate files for bin folder
 - Next Release (Don't forget to add in release: hsa, hsa.exe, hsawin.zip and hsaInstaller.msi)
 -------